 The Basic Health Program Expansion Act of 2018 that Gillibrand is fighting to pass would do the following:

-- Allows states to use existing federal BHP funds for administrative and start-up costs for up to one year.
-Provides new flexibility for states to allow them to use existing BHP funds to help with the costs of implementing a new program for up to one year after enactment.
+• Allow states to use existing federal BHP funds for administrative and start-up costs for up to one year.
+This bill would provide new flexibility for states to allow them to use existing BHP funds to help with the costs of implementing a new program for up to one year after enactment.
 Cost sharing and administration of a new program have been cited as barriers to implementing a BHP.

 BHP benefits include all 10 of the essential benefits covered under the ACA: